JohanBZH/projet_iot/README.md

 ### Connexion to SMTP

-Check in always data settings that the parameters are correctly set up.
+Checks in always-data settings that the parameters are correctly set up.

 Host : smtp-jomayo.alwaysdata.net
 Port : 465   //The port 587 is also available